 Give the author of the message, followed by the subject line in quotation marks.
-State to whom to message was sent, the date the message was sent, and the medium of publication.
+State to whom to message was sent with the phrase, “Received by” and the recipient’s name.
+Include the date the message was sent.
+Use standard capitalization.

 A Listserv, Discussion Group, or Blog Posting

-Cite Web postings as you would a standard Web entry.
-Provide the author of the work, the title of the posting in quotation marks, the Web site name in italics, the publisher, and the posting date.
-Follow with the medium of publication and the date of access.
+Cite web postings as you would a standard web entry.
+Provide the author of the work, the title of the posting in quotation marks, the web site name in italics, the publisher, and the posting date.
+Follow with the date of access.
 Include screen names as author names when author name is not known.
 If both names are known, place the author’s name in brackets.
-Remember if the publisher of the site is unknown, use the abbreviation n.p.

 Editor, screen name, author, or compiler name (if available).
 “Posting Title.”
-Name of Site.
-Version number (if available).
-Name of institution/organization affiliated with the site (sponsor or publisher).
-Medium of publication.
+Name of Site, Version number (if available), Name of institution/organization affiliated with the site (sponsor or publisher), URL.
 Date of access.

-MLA posted guidelines on their website for how to cite a tweet on a Works Cited page.
-Begin with the user's name (Last Name, First Name) followed by his/her Twitter user name in parentheses.
-Insert a period outside the parentheses.
+Begin with the user's Twitter handle in place of the author’s name.
 Next, place the tweet in its entirety in quotations, inserting a period after the tweet within the quotations.
 Include the date and time of posting, using the reader's time zone; separate the date and time with a comma and end with a period.
-Include the word "Tweet" afterwards and end with a period.
+Include the date accessed if you deem necessary.